prifina/prifina-app-starter/README.md

 Test locally or use the [Prifina launcher](https://github.com/prifina/prifina-widgets-launcher) to test your code in the Prifina platform.

-# TLDR
+# How Prifina Works

-Prifina provides a user-held data platform that allows you to build React applications that the user can install via our App Market and run them in their personal data clouds (AWS).
-These apps use [props](https://reactjs.org/docs/components-and-props.html) or [context providers](https://reactjs.org/docs/context.html) as the interface to connect with users personal data.
+As a third-party developer, you can design and create React applications that will be hosted on our user-held data platform which runs users' personal data clouds (hosted on AWS).
+In order for your app to interface with users' personal data, you'll want to use either [props](https://reactjs.org/docs/components-and-props.html) or [context providers](https://reactjs.org/docs/context.html).

-To get your application published in our platform, you will need to supply the Prifina team an archive build deployment package with the relevant [manifest](https://web.dev/add-manifest/) file, to be reviewed by the Prifina App market team.
+In order to publish your app on our platform, we ask that you provide a [manifest](https://web.dev/add-manifest/) file that contains an archive of your build deployment package.
+Our Prifina platform team will review it for approval.

-Your archive *must contain* a Prifina appID field in the manifest.js file.
-Wait to register as a developer to get an appID or contact one of our team on [Slack](https://join.slack.com/t/libertyequalitydata/shared_invite/zt-ddr4t974-MCzsch4FSeux8DrFQ2atbQ) to get ahead of the line.
+The `manifest.js` file should have a Prifina `appID` field.
+Currently, registration for an `appID` can be requested in our public [Slack](https://join.slack.com/t/libertyequalitydata/shared_invite/zt-ddr4t974-MCzsch4FSeux8DrFQ2atbQ) workspace.

 ## What Application to Build?